wp-plugins/stageshow/readme.txt

 EMails are in text only format, and the PayPal transaction number if included for validation purposes.
 StageShow includes the facility on the admin pages to verify the transaction number for use at show time

 StageShow includes the facility to export sales to a "TAB Separated Text" file for further analysis or processing by other programs (i.e. Spreadsheets etc.).

+An online demo for all StageShow Variants is available <a href=http://corondeck.co.uk/demo/>here</a>.

 StageShow Features Summary